ich-bin-du/systemProgramming/task04/README.md

 # Are there timers or counters which have impacts on the I/O-Pins? #
 Yes every counter needs an external signal on an Input.

+# How does a timer support the output of a pulse width modulation (PWM)?
+Whats in phase, in phase inverted and fast PWM? #